Nan Shepherd

-Anna "Nan" Shepherd (11 February 1893 – 27 February 1981) was a Scottish Modernist writer and poet, best known for her seminal mountain memoir, The Living Mountain, based on experiences of hill walking in the Cairngorms.
-This is noted as an influence by nature writers who include Robert Macfarlane and Richard Mabey.
+Anna "Nan" Shepherd (11 February 1893 – 27 February 1981) was a Scottish modernist writer and poet, who authored the memoir, The Living Mountain, based on experiences of hill walking in the Cairngorms.
+The work has been cited as influential by nature writers Robert Macfarlane and Richard Mabey.
 She also wrote poetry and three novels set in small fictional communities in Northern Scotland.
-The landscape and weather of this area played a major role in her novels and provided a focus for her poetry.
-Shepherd served as a lecturer in English at the Aberdeen College of Education for most of her working life.
+The landscape and weather of this area play a major role in her novels and provide a focus for her poetry.

+For most of her working life, Shepherd was a lecturer in English at the Aberdeen College of Education.

 Life

-Nan Shepherd was born on 11 February 1893 at Westerton Cottage, Cults, now a suburb of Aberdeen, to John and Jane Shepherd.
-Shortly after her birth, the family moved to Dunvegan, Cults, the house she then lived in for most of her life.
-She attended Aberdeen High School for Girls and graduated from the University of Aberdeen in 1915.
+Shepherd was born on 11 February 1893 at Westerton Cottage, Cults, near Aberdeen, the second child of Jane Smith (née Kelly) and John Shepherd.
+Her father was a civil engineer and her paternal grandparents were farmers, her maternal grandfather was a tailor in Aberdeen and her uncle was local architect William Kelly.
+Her family were Presbyterian.
+Shortly after her birth the family moved to a house, named Dunvegan, in the same town.
+She then lived there for most of her life.
+She attended Cults primary school and Aberdeen High School for Girls, after which she studied at the University of Aberdeen, graduating with an MA in 1915.

+After university she joined Aberdeen College of Education, formerly Aberdeen Training Centre for Teachers, and in 1919 became a lecturer in English.
+She retired from teaching in 1956, and in her retirement edited the Aberdeen University Review until 1963.
+In 1964, the University of Aberdeen awarded her an honorary doctorate.

+Shepherd remained unmarried, due in part to the massive death toll of the First World War, which had an important demographic impact on her generation.
+In her late twenties however, she had a passionate love affair with the married philosopher John Macmurray, and the despair of this frustrated passion gave rise to confessional poetry, autobiographical reflection, and ultimately a mystical relationship with the Cairngorm Mountains.
+These were the foundations of her literary output.

-Shepherd subsequently lectured for the Aberdeen College of Education.
-She retired from teaching in 1956, but edited the Aberdeen University Review until 1963.
-The university awarded her an honorary doctorate in 1964.
-She remained a friend and a supporter of other Scottish writers, including Neil M. Gunn, Marion Angus and Jessie Kesson.
+In her mid 50s she withdrew from the literary scene, but remained a friend and a supporter of other Scottish writers, including Neil M. Gunn, Marion Angus and Jessie Kesson.

-Nan Shepherd died on 27 February 1981 at Woodend Hospital, Aberdeen.
+On 27 February 1981, Shepherd died at Woodend Hospital, Aberdeen.
+She was 88.